-Bravo simulates physics, including the behaviors of sand, gravel, water, and lava.
+Bravo simulates physics, including the behaviors of sand, gravel, water and lava, and redstone.

 2.2 Extended features

 Bravo provides many things not in other servers.
 While a strict comparison of other open-source servers is impossible due to the speedy rate at which they are changing, the features that separate Bravo from the Mojang-sponsored server are listed here.